-the network operator proposes to provide services in competition with third parties the network operator proposes an investment that a third party could provide at least cost.
+- The network operator proposes to provide services in competition with third parties. - The network operator proposes an investment that a third party could provide at least cost

 Synergy expressed similar concerns to Perth Energy and the Australian Energy Council.
-However, it considered the different limbs of the objective should not operate in conflict with each other provided the ERA exercises its discretion to apply different weightings to each of the three limbs when considering a particular proposal and does so in a transparent manner.
+However, it considered the different limbs of the objective should not operate in conflict with each other, provided that the ERA exercised its discretion to apply different weightings to each of the three limbs when considering a particular proposal and did so in a transparent manner.